Constraints on galaxy formation from the cosmic-far-infrared-background\,$-$\,optical-imaging cross-correlation using \textit{Herschel} and UNIONS: Introduction

 In this paper, we investigate the signal contained in the cross-correlation between Canada-France Imaging Survey (CFIS; see \citealt{Ibata2017} for the first results from the $u$-band) $r$-band images and {\it Herschel}-Spectral and Photometric Imaging Receiver (SPIRE; \citealt{Griffin2010}) submm images, covering a total area of $91\,{\rm deg}^2$ of the sky.
-Most of the minor systematics normally affecting auto-correlations, such as noise and instrumental artefacts, are expected to be absent in the cross-correlation.
+Most of the minor systematics normally affecting auto-correlations, such as noise and instrumental artefacts, are reduced to the level of the statistical uncertainties in the cross-correlation, and do not bias the results.
 However, to ensure the robustness of the measurements, careful attention still needs to be paid to other systematics that may potentially bias the measurements, such as spatial filtering and masking, and particularly the impact of Galactic cirrus.
 We can also perform tests by extracting the signals in diffuse light from unresolved sources separately from resolved sources.
 We interpret our measurements through a halo model framework, putting constraints on the star formation in galaxies and dark matter haloes across a wide range of masses and redshifts.
 With upcoming survey missions and telescopes such as {\it Euclid\/} \citep{Laureijs2011}, the Vera Rubin Observatory (previously referred to as LSST) \citep{LSST}, and the FYST/CCAT-prime \citep{CCATp}, which promise dramatically improved data in the near future, as well as currently available wide surveys including the Dark Energy Survey \citep[DES;][]{DES} and the UNIONS, we expect that the methodology presented in this paper will become important to our understanding of the cosmic star-formation history.